 See the Athletics tab.

 The Chess Club is open to all students and has active members in all grades.
 In recent years around three dozen students have joined the club each fall.
-During typical meetings students relax and play several games and/or participate instruction on techniques and strategy.
-The Chess Club challenges the faculty in friendly competition twice a year and with the help of Admissions we sponsor a middle school tournament and instruction.
+During typical meetings students relax and play several games and/or participate in instruction on techniques and strategy.
+The Chess Club challenges the faculty in friendly competition twice a year.
 Checkmate!

 See the Fine Arts tab.

 The CORD, Curley’s yearbook, consists of a 144-page hardback copy, delivered in May, and a 28-page spring supplement, delivered in September.
-The CORD staff works daily after school to produce a book of memories for the entire school community to enjoy.
+The CORD staff works after school and during a half-credit class to produce a book of memories for the entire school community to enjoy.
 Meetings are held twice during the summer to make plans, and the staff works both before and after school five days a week throughout the school year.

-The mission of the Curley Cultural Awareness Club is to provide opportunities for members of the Curley Family to increase their appreciation of African-American and Pan-African cultures.
-In the Franciscan tradition, our goal is to bring Cultural Awareness to Curley by inviting and encouraging our school community to share and celebrate all forms of diversity and unity through educational, social, service programs and activities.
+The mission of the Black Student Union is to provide opportunities for members of the Curley Family to increase their appreciation of African-American and Pan-African cultures.
+In the Franciscan tradition, our goal is to bring cultural awareness to Curley by inviting and encouraging our school community to share and celebrate all forms of diversity and unity through educational, social, service programs and activities.

 The FLEX Team stands for Franciscan Leaders Encountering Christ.
 The FLEX Team is the peer ministry program at Archbishop Curley High School.
 Upperclassman students interested in serving in this role apply in the Spring and are involved with all aspects of the school’s spiritual life including school liturgies, retreats and FYM projects.